-Shippensburg University’s Bachelor of Science in Software Engineering program is accredited by the Engineering Accreditation Commission of ABET, meaning it meets nationally determined standards.
+Shippensburg University’s Software Engineering (BS) program is accredited by the Engineering Accreditation Commission of ABET, meaning it meets nationally determined standards.
 Ship is the only university in Pennsylvania’s State System of Higher Education to offer this degree.

 Get more info